-This can be a walk or a drive depending how energetic you are feeling!
+The Camino de Gayo can be completed as a walk or a drive depending how energetic you are feeling!
 Either way its a beautiful route and definitely one to be explored in the spring as the hills come alive with blue and yellow flowers not to mention the stunning panoramic views.
-From Maguez drive towards Guinate, look for the house in the first photo, turn left to the side of it.
+From Máguez drive towards Guinate, look for the house in the first photo, turn left to the side of it.

 The road winds up through a fertile valley and past a corona until you reach the radar station at the top, this is a distance of 2.7km.

 We took a detour along the worn path to the side of the radar station on top of Los Helechos.

 All kinds of flowers were starting to sprout and flower, the landscape looked very green but when you looked closer there were yellow, white and pink flowers in the undergrowth.

 We were nearly at the summit of the peak, views were opening up over to La Graciosa and along the Risco de Famara